 Kipchoge came so close to the sub-two hour barrier in Italy in May using a rotating stream of 30 even-tempo pacers, that a sub-62 first half in Berlin will seem modest by comparison.
 In essence Breaking2 will have been a speed session for Berlin.

 More often than not, however, a sub-62 first half has produced a late race fade.
 We witnessed this most infamously in London 2009 when 2008 Olympic marathon champion Sammy Wanjiru of Kenya and seven others split 10K in 28:30 (2:00:26 marathon pace), then the half in 61:35, only to falter to a 2:05:10 finish (63:35 second half).
-But now that Kipchoge has gone sub-60 through the first half in Monza, Italy, and been able to nearly duplicate it in the second half, he’s broken the psychological barrier that is often the primary inhibitor to any new territory attempt.
-It’s almost like that Star Trek opening line, “Going where no man has gone before.”
+But now that Kipchoge has gone sub-60 through the first half in Monza, Italy, and then nearly duplicated it in the second half, the psychological barrier that is often the primary inhibitor to any new territory attempt has been broken.
+It’s almost like Star Trek’s opening line, “Going where no man has gone before.”

 What’s more, Kipchoge, 32, has experience on Berlin’s fast track, having won in the German capital in 2015, notching a 2:04:00 with his insoles infamously sliding out of his shoes over the last half of the race.
 He also experienced the only loss of his marathon career in Berlin, taking second to Wilson Kipsang’s 2:03:23 world record in 2013.